XinJingHao/Sparrow-V0/README.md

 $$[V^{i+1}\_{linear},\ V^{i+1}\_{angular}] = K·[V^{i}\_{linear},\ V^{i}\_{angular}]+(1-K)·[V^{target}\_{linear},\ V^{target}\_{angular}]$$

-Here, **K** is a hyperparameter between (0,1), describing the combined effect of inertia, friction and the underlying velocity control algorithm, default: 0.6.
+Here, **K** is a hyperparameter between (0,1), describing the combined effect of inertia, friction, and the underlying velocity control algorithm, default: 0.6.
 The parameters mentioned in this section can be found in the *Robot initialization* and *Lidar initialization* part of `SparrowV0/envs/sparrow_v0.py` and customized according to your own scenario.

 ### RL representation:

 The basic task in Sparrow is about driving the robot from the start point to the end point as fast as possible, without colliding with obstacles.
-To this end, in the following sub-sections, we will define several basic components of Markov Decision Process.
+To this end, in the following sub-sections, we will define several basic components of the Markov Decision Process.

 #### State: